back

 How Much Should A Beginner Freelancer Charge?

-First off, congratulations on starting your freelance journey!
-It's exciting, but that first pricing conversation can be nerve-wracking.
-The biggest mistake you can make is pulling a number out of thin air.
+First of all, congratulations on your decision to begin freelancing!
+That’s exciting, but that first pricing conversation can be really scary.
+The biggest mistake you can make is just pulling a number out of thin air.
 Instead, start by calculating your actual costs.
 Add up what you spend on scheduling tools, design software, and even a portion of your internet bill.
 This gives you a baseline number you need to hit just to be profitable.

-For brand-new freelancers, a monthly package between $500 and $1,500 is a pretty standard and competitive starting point.
-This usually covers managing one or two social platforms for a small business.
-The key is to be crystal clear about what that includes—for example, eight posts a month and a simple performance report.
+For brand-new freelancers, a monthly package of $500 to $1,500 is a pretty standard and competitive starting point.
+That typically covers managing one or two social platforms for a small business.
+The key is being crystal clear about what that entails; for example, eight posts a month and a simple performance report.

-Pro Tip: It's tempting to try and win clients by being the cheapest option out there.
-Don't do it.
+Pro Tip: It’s tempting to try and win clients by being the cheapest option out there.
+Don’t do it.
 Instead, sell them on the value you bring.
-Maybe it's your creative eye, your dedication, or a specific skill you have.
-As you start collecting testimonials and case studies, you'll have all the proof you need to start raising your rates with confidence.
+Maybe it’s your creative eye, your dedication, or a specific skill you have.
+As you start collecting testimonials and case studies, you will begin to have all the proof you need to start confidently raising those rates.

 Should I Include Ad Spend In My Management Fee?